deksmond/JavaScript/README.md

   ii. **Non-primitives**: object

   > [!TIP]
-  > Undefined means not assigned and it is used for dynamic variables
+  > Undefined means not assigned and it is used for dynamic variables.
   > Null means empty

   #### **Variables**